university-of-york/research-it-documentation/docs/source/data-management-and-user-quota.rst

 FileZilla
 ^^^^^^^^^

-Filezilla can be used on both Windows, Linux, or MacOS to transfer files to and from Viking using a graphical format.
+Filezilla is a fantastic graphical program for transferring files and can be used on both Windows, Linux, or MacOS.
 You can download it from `their website <https://filezilla-project.org/>`_.

 Once it has been downloaded, run FileZilla and you will see this interface: